tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/操作指引/用户迁移指南_intl.md

 - The following Android offline SDKs are added to the service: face detection, structured-light 3D/infrared light liveness detection, and face comparison and search.
 You can apply the SDK license for your devices (specify the number of devices allowed to use the SDK) or Android application on the Tencent Cloud Console.
 - [Face Detection and Analysis](https://cloud.tencent.com/document/product/867/32800) has the following added features: face attributes such as hairstyle and mask, face quality assessment (to determine whether the quality of the face image is good enough for face recognition).
 - The [console](https://console.cloud.tencent.com/aiface/face-lib/manage) is optimized and now supports visual operations on groups and querying face search transactions.
 The real-time granularity of data reports is improved to 5 minutes.
-- [APIs](https://cloud.tencent.com/document/product/867/32770) are optimized to support the TencentCloud API 3.0 format.
+- [APIs](https://cloud.tencent.com/document/product/867/32770) are optimized to support the Tencent Cloud API 3.0 format.

 ## Release Notes
 The API request domain name of Face Recognition v2.0 is `iai.tencentcloudapi.com`, and the corresponding console address is https://console.cloud.tencent.com/aiface.